 Nor does the "non-precedential" nature of the "unpublished" opinions render them irrelevant.
 Every lawyer knows that the ability to cite non-binding authority can be helpful.
 Such decisions can illustrate concrete examples of a rule's application, show that impartial judges have adopted reasoning similar to that being advanced by the advocate, or demonstrate the continuing validity of an old case.
 It is one thing to cite a binding precedent for a general proposition and argue to the court that the logic of the general proposition applies to the specific case before the court; it is quite another, and more persuasive, to be able to cite specific instances in which courts have in fact applied the general principle to cases closely resembling the instant case.
-If that were not so, parties would never cite district court or out-of-circuit appellate authority to a court of appeals.471 discretion will be governed, an irrational departure from that policy (as opposed to an avowed alteration of it) could constitute action that must be overturned as 'arbitrary, capricious, [or] an abuse of discretion; within the meaning of the Administrative Procedure Act."
-See also Johnson v.
-Shulkin, No. 15-4621, 2017 WL 836256, at 7 (Vet.
-App.
-Mar.
-3, 2017) ("There can be no doubt that consistent application of the law is part of a fundamentally fair adjudication.
-In other words, if VA adjudicators have different understandings of what it means for employment to be sedentary or semi-sedentary-as they well might, given that VA has never defined those terms (despite the ubiquity of their use in cases of requests for total disability ratings based on individual unemployability), and given that medical examiners rarely explain what they mean when they use these terms-then it is fair to conclude that whether a claimant is found to be capable of sedentary or semi-sedentary work is often dependent on the understanding of those terms held by the medical examiner and rating specialist to whom his or her case is assigned.").
+If that were not so, parties would never cite district court or out-of-circuit appellate authority to a court of appeals.474 cases of requests for total disability ratings based on individual unemployability), and given that medical examiners rarely explain what they mean when they use these terms-then it is fair to conclude that whether a claimant is found to be capable of sedentary or semi-sedentary work is often dependent on the understanding of those terms held by the medical examiner and rating specialist to whom his or her case is assigned.").

 The Second Circuit went on to cite numerous examples of agency use of non-precedential decisions.
-For example, it detailed a variety of Board of Immigration Appeals decisions that relied on or adopted the reasoning from an unpublished decision, sometimes one identified and submitted by a government lawyer.472 It noted other times that the BIA described the submissions of unpublished decisions as persuasive authority by government attorneys,473 and others in which the Immigration Judge had relied on unpublished BIA decisions in formulating the initial decision.474
+For example, it detailed a variety of Board of Immigration Appeals decisions that relied on or adopted the reasoning from an unpublished decision, sometimes one identified and submitted by a government lawyer.475 It noted other times that the BIA described the submissions of unpublished decisions as persuasive authority by government attorneys,476 and others in which the Immigration Judge had relied on unpublished BIA decisions in formulating the initial decision.477

-470 New York Legal Assistance Grp. v.
+473 New York Legal Assistance Grp. v.
 Bd. of Immig.
 Appeals, 987 F.3d 207, 208 (2d Cir.
 2021).